nwshane/nwshane.github.io/src/pages/blog/2018-08-14-sun-clock-starts-ticking/index.md

 It's been fun to show my friends and family the clock and observe what they've used it for: My mom checked January in New Zealand to plan for a potential upcoming trip, while my dad geeked out at the wildly varying sunrise and sunset times in St. Petersburg throughout the year.
 If you find it useful, or just have fun with it, I'll be happy if you share it around!

-Thanks for reading this far, and don't forget to get out in the sun every once in a while ;)
+Thanks for reading this far, and don't forget to get outside and soak up the sun every once in a while ;)

 ### Footnotes

 <a name="footnote-1">1.
 I also changed the clock to show a random location when it loads (assuming that no location is specified in the URL).
-I made this change because the sun clock can only load once it has the latitude and longitude of a location in hand.
+I made this change because the sun clock can only work once it knows what latitude and longitude to use, and choosing a random location gives it that information immediately.
 I would love to show the location of the user as the default, but then the clock has to wait for the browser to "geolocate" the user (find their latitude and longitude), which can sometimes be extremely slow.</a>

 <a name="footnote-2">2.
 On my laptop screen, which is 11.3 x 7 inches, the clock hand has an approximate radius of 2.6 inches.
 Circumference = 16.3 inches; speed of movement = 16.3 inches / 24 hours, or 0.68 in/hr.</a>